EHB Fund to Adopt Formula to Alleviate Shortfall

 The Formula

-Based on discussions at the May 19 General Membership Meeting, the Executive Committee has instructed the EHB Committee to return to their previous disbursement formula: fully reimburse the first $1500 of any eligible expense and 25% of the remaining expense (up to the annual limit).
+Based on discussions at the May 19 General Membership Meeting, the Executive Committee has instructed the EHB Committee to return to their previous disbursement formula: fully reimburse the first $1500 of all eligible expenses and 25% of any remaining expenses (up to the annual limit).
 This formula was used by the EHB Committee before 2024–2025 and originally implemented when the Fund’s annual per-member maximum was raised to $5000.

 Current and Summer Applications